Luis Guastavino

 Luis Guastavino Córdova (29 December 1931 – 28 December 2021) was a Chilean teacher and politician who was Intendant of the Valparaíso Region.
-He also served as deputy between 1965 and 1973, including Salvador Allende's Marxist government (1970−1973).
+He also served as deputy between 1965 and 1973.

 Early life

 From 1951 to 1961, he taught at schools like the Eduardo de la Barra High School, the Deutsche Schule, the English School of Quillota and the Pedagogical Institute of the University of Chile.

 In 1961, he was elected alderman (councilor) for Valparaíso in representation of the Communist Party of Chile.

 Political career

 From the 60s to Pinochet's dictatorship

 In 1965, he was elected deputy for the Province of Valparaíso for three consecutive terms: 1965−1969, 1969−1973 and 1973−1977, last of them which was disrupted by the 1973 military coup.

 From 1974 to 1984, Guastavino was exiled by Augusto Pinochet's dictatorship.
 Similarly, in that period, he worked in the UN Human Rights Commission in Geneva.
 On the other hand, he also served the United Nations General Assembly in New York and the UNESCO, where he was delegate in its 1976 General Conference in Nairobi, Kenya.

 During his period in exile, he progressively distanced himself from communism, so he left the PC after founding a movement that questioned the guidelines of the party: Democratic Left Party (PDI).
 Later, that organization incorporated to the Socialist Party of Chile.